Sending Email Person-to-Person

 - Do not add emails from paste lists.

 Sending emails to large numbers of invalid recipients is a clear indicator of spam.
-Email providers and Internet Service Providers often use common invalid addresses as spam traps.
+Email providers and Internet Service Providers often use common invalid addresses as spam traps that do not even open your emails.
 Sending an email to these spam traps can result in your domain or email address being blacklisted.

 - Ensure that you’re only sending mail to users who specifically requested it.

 - Use confirmed opt-in practices when collecting email addresses for mailing lists to reduce the chances of your messages being considered unsolicited.
 Consider settings up a double opt-in mechanism to ensure all email addresses are active.

 - Unsolicited email is more likely to be marked as spam by recipients, leading to you being flagged as a spammer by email spam filters.